Our knowledge of orthopaedics. Your best health.

 This surgical photograph shows a saw cutting the bone to perform an osteotomy.

 Afterward, you will be moved to the recovery room.
-You will be ready to go home in an hour or two.
+You will be ready to go home in 1 to 2 hours.
 Be sure to have someone with you to drive you home.

 Photo and x-ray of a foot after osteotomy for a bunion